 ECON 360 — Comparative Economic Systems (3)

 Analysis of the institutional structure of each type of economy and the ways in which basic economic principles work through such structures to produce economic results.
 Prerequisite: CORE 153 or ECON 112.
-Alternate years: offered 2010-2011.
+Offered Summer, 2014.

 ECON 371 — Intermediate Micro-Economic Theory (3)

 Price Theory: utility and demand theory; the principles of production and nature of costs for the ﬁrm; pricing and output under various market conditions; the determination of factor prices.
 Prerequisite: ECON 112.
-Alternate years: offered 2010-2011.
+Offered in even year fall semesters.

 ECON 372 — Intermediate Macro-Economic Theory (3)

 Economic aggregates that determine the level of national income and employment: the interrelationship of aggregate demand, interest rates, wages, output and the price level.
 Prerequisite: CORE 153.
-Alternate years: offered 2010-2011.
+Offered in odd year spring semesters.